Possible benefits of Estrogen Supplementation Could Include:

 Estrogen has been prescribed for over forty years to women suffering from symptoms of menopause such as hot flashes, insomnia, vaginal dryness, bladder problems, difficulty concentrating and anxiety.
 With time, many of these symptoms diminish.* Unfortunately, the disease processes, such as cardiovascular disease, stroke, osteoporosis, and Alzheimer’s only increase in the absence of estrogen, particularly in the absence of estradiol.

-Women using estradiol have seen favorable changes in quality of life, wrinkles, hair texture, memory and sex drive.
-Multiple studies illustrate that estradiol (sometimes with estriol) should be used not only as a treatment for menopause, but rather as a life-long therapy for the prevention of age related diseases such as cardiovascular disease, stroke, osteoporosis, Alzheimer’s disease and depression.
+Some women using estradiol have reported favorable changes in quality of life, wrinkles, hair texture, memory and sex drive.* Multiple studies illustrate that estradiol (sometimes with estriol) should be used not only as a treatment for menopause, but rather as a life-long therapy for the prevention of age related diseases such as cardiovascular disease, stroke, osteoporosis, Alzheimer’s disease and depression.*

 Why Is Estradiol Important?